Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Mock results

-We also show in figure~\ref{fig:PBH} the initial analytic estimate from ref.~\cite{Tilburg_2018} for the potentially accessible parameter space of compact DM objects (red dot-dashed curve).
+We also show in figure~\ref{fig:PBH} the initial analytic estimate from ref.~\cite{van2018halometry} for the potentially accessible parameter space of compact DM objects (red dot-dashed curve).
 At the low-mass end, their estimate is a contour for which the \emph{local} signal-to-noise ratio equals unity.
-Without any additional input from other surveys to identify potential astrometric lensing candidates, the look-elsewhere effect and the requirement of setting a 90\%-CL limit drastically reduces the projected constraints on the DM fraction at low masses, equivalent to setting $\text{SNR} = 15$ in the language of ref.~\cite{Tilburg_2018}.
+Without any additional input from other surveys to identify potential astrometric lensing candidates, the look-elsewhere effect and the requirement of setting a 90\%-CL limit drastically reduces the projected constraints on the DM fraction at low masses, equivalent to setting $\text{SNR} = 15$ in the language of ref.~\cite{van2018halometry}.
 The requirement of such a high threshold for a blind search furthermore means that the weak lensing approximation no longer holds, further suppressing the sensitivity of a blind search purely based on astrometry alone.
-In appendix~\ref{sec:pbh_estimate}, we recalculate the analytic estimate following the same procedure in ref.~\cite{Tilburg_2018} with the above-mentioned effects and arrive at the updated analytic estimate shown in the red solid curve, which is much closer to the mock catalog simulation.
+In appendix~\ref{sec:pbh_estimate}, we recalculate the analytic estimate following the same procedure in ref.~\cite{van2018halometry} with the above-mentioned effects and arrive at the updated analytic estimate shown in the red solid curve, which is much closer to the mock catalog simulation.
+We also show the projected reach of a futuristic 10-year mission with astrometric uncertainties 10 times better than the \textit{Gaia} EDR3 uncertainties in solid orange.
 The contour of 2.3 detectable events (corresponding to a 90\% constraint) from ref.~\cite{Verma} is shown by the dashed green curve.
 The difference between our work and that of ref.~\cite{Verma} can also be partially ascribed to differences in treatment of the look-elsewhere effect.
 The scaling difference at large compact object masses is because that we conservatively discard events that have an acceptable (within $3\sigma$) 7-parameter acceleration fit, necessary to eliminate backgrounds from long-period binary systems.